 - Thyroid conditions

 If the findings indicate that what you have is systemic, we’ll report the findings to you and your doctor or primary care provider to help coordinate the next best steps for you.
-Most medical conditions have an ocular component to them and most medications will will also have potential ocular side effects.
+Most medical conditions have an ocular component to them and most medications will also have potential ocular side effects.
+To get a better understanding of your eye health — schedule your eye exam with Dr. Brill today.

 - The appearance of blood leaking in the eye, called hemorrhages or microaneurysms, which is known as diabetic retinopathy